 The Pearling Path is a living open-air museum, documenting a particular period in the Kingdom’s history when its economy was dependent largely on pearling trades.
 In addition, the path also highlights the journey of the Bahraini pearl from seabed to international marketplaces.
 Moreover, the path also weaves stories about the people who were involved in the pearling trade, from the tawwash (i.e. grand pearl merchant), the diver, nukhidha, seeb (i.e. person in charge of pulling divers up to the deck), and others, all while painting a picture of how life once was in Bahrain.

 The Pearling Path is a reflection of the Bahraini people’s identity.
 Hence, the Bahrain Authority for Culture and Antiquities spared no effort to put in place the necessary legal frameworks and administrative plans to preserve and maintain the site for the benefit of the wider community and protect the rich heritage of Bahrain.

-Tell us little about your future plans, and let us tailor the site for your trip.
+Tell us about your future plans and let us tailor your trip